ZTE (OTCMKTS:ZTCOY) Downgraded by The Goldman Sachs Group to Sell

-ZTE (OTCMKTS:ZTCOY) was downgraded by analysts at The Goldman Sachs Group from a “neutral” rating to a “sell” rating in a report released on Tuesday, The Fly reports.
+The Goldman Sachs Group lowered shares of ZTE (OTCMKTS:ZTCOY) from a neutral rating to a sell rating in a report released on Tuesday, The Fly reports.

-Other analysts have also issued research reports about the company.
-Jefferies Financial Group raised ZTE from a “hold” rating to a “buy” rating in a research report on Tuesday, June 15th.
-Zacks Investment Research lowered ZTE from a “buy” rating to a “hold” rating in a research report on Saturday, May 1st.
+A number of other equities research analysts have also recently commented on the company.
+Zacks Investment Research cut ZTE from a buy rating to a hold rating in a research note on Saturday, May 1st.
+Jefferies Financial Group upgraded ZTE from a hold rating to a buy rating in a research note on Tuesday, June 15th.

 About ZTE